 Libbys pumpkin pie filling is different than just the plain puree.
 The latter is just the pureed veggie and the other already has sweetness and spices in there that are appropriate for a pie or dessert.
 Take note that the cans are labeled differently.

 Puree is perfect to use in this pumpkin soup recipe.
 Made homemade means you can be spice it up with fresh ginger, cinnamon, and nutmeg, giving it a warm and inviting flavor.
-For added texture and flavor, top with toasted pumpkin seeds or crumbled bacon.
+For added texture and flavor, top with roasted squash seeds or crumbled bacon.

 Whether you are looking for a cozy meal on a chilly day or a hearty soup to serve at a Halloween party, pumpkin butternut squash soup is sure to please.